roosemberth/dotfiles/README.md

 Files under `nix/secrets` are encrypted to my GPG key using [git-crypt ](https://github.com/AGWA/git-crypt).
-The top-level of the secrets system is provided in `nix/secrets.nix`.
+The secrets attrset is declared in `nix/secrets.nix`.
 I intend to keep this file as transparent as possible so that anybody can make themselves an idea of the secrets structure.

+The secrets attrset is added to the includes call scope.
+This allows modules and other sourced nix files (such as machine static configuration) to simply take the argument `secrets` as an input, without worrying about how these secrets were provisioned.
+Modules may then access secrets as a regular attribute set.

-I try to keep as less secrets as possible.
+I try to keep secrets as minimal as possible.

 ## Application configurations